WaaromZoMoeilijk/server-client/README.md

 - [Download](https://www.balena.io/etcher/) Balena Etcher
 - Flash the base image to a proper SSD like a 1TB+ Samsung EVO/WD green with a STA3 to USB3 adapter.
 - Attach SSD adapter, ethernet and power (optionally a monitor) wait 15 minutes.
-- Open a browser (Mobile/Desktop) and go to http://wzm.local or attatch a monitor and monitor the initial installation.
+- Open a browser (Mobile/Desktop) and go to http://wzm.local or attatch a monitor and watch the initial installation.
 - A setup screen appears with an activation code once the installation is complete.
 Could take 30 minutes depending on your network connection.
 - Follow instructions